Eggs, milk and sugar… these are the basic ingredients that are in a custard.

-- In a small glass bowl, place the egg yolks, sugar, cornstarch and flour and whisk together.
+- In a small glass bowl, place the egg yolks, vanilla, sugar, cornstarch and flour and whisk together.
 Place the bowl on a damp dishcloth.

 - When the coconut milk is heated through, gradually drizzle the hot milk over the egg yolks and whisk constantly (to temper the eggs).
 Keep whisking while you pour the rest of the milk to remove any lumps.